idmega2000/FieldValidator/README.md

 # Field-Validator
-A simple node js field validation project
+A simple node js field validation project.

 # Notes

-The app uses absolute imports
+- The app uses absolute imports.
-The app also uses global exception method of error handling.
+- The app also uses global exception error handling.
+- All logic exceptions are thrown in service files(good practive for easy maintanance).

-### Setup Project
+# Setup Project
 To setup project
 - clone project and cd into the folder
 - run npm install